EileenGrady/us-industrial-pollution/brainstorming.md

 This idea is an offshoot of the Superfund Site Proximity map I created in MAP 675.
 I was also inspired after hearing a podcast about Robert Bilott and how he took on DuPont chemical company in a class action lawsuit.
 Bilott was initially contacted by a farmer whose cows had been mysteriously dying in Parkersburg, West Virginia.
 Eventually Bilott discovered that the massive DuPont factory that had been operating in the area until recently had been dumping chemicals called PFOs and PFOAs, poisoning the drinking water for the surrounding towns.
 While this DuPont facility is not classified as a Superfund site, it got me thinking about the effects that Superfund sites might have on their surroundings, both on humans and the environment.

+The Superfund program was established by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980.
+The program operates under the EPA and is responsible for the investigation and clean-up of contaminated sites in the US.
+The most highly contaminated sites requiring longer-term remedial action are placed on the National Priority List (NPL).
+These sites pose grave risk to human health and the environment, and the US is seeing the [largest backlog of Superfund remediation projects](https://www.latimes.com/world-nation/story/2020-01-04/backlog-of-toxic-superfund-clean-ups-grows-under-trump) in at least 15 years.

+While the Superfund program focuses on cleaning up toxins leftover from defunct industrial activities, active facilities all over the country are currently releasing toxic chemicals into our air, water, and land.
+These releases are regulated and monitored through the toxic release inventory (TRI), established under the 1986 Superfund Amendments and Reauthorization Act.
+The law was pushed through after "a cloud of extremely toxic methyl isocyanate gas escaped from a Union Carbide Chemical plant in Bhopal, India.
+Thousands of people died that night in what is widely considered to be the worst industrial disaster in history.
+Thousands more died later as a result of their exposure, and survivors continue to suffer with permanent disabilities" [EPA.gov](https://www.epa.gov/toxics-release-inventory-tri-program/timeline-toxics-release-inventory-milestones)

 The goal of this map is to provide some context around Superfund sites.
 I want to do some analysis with Census data, providing a visual representation of the demographics around each site to show who is impacted the most.
 I could also include data released by the US Government Accountability Office last year showing which Superfund sites are most vulnerable to climate change (flooding, storm surge, wildfires, and sea level rise).
 I am also interested in doing some watershed analysis to show how toxins can travel hydrologically, or what watersheds might be most at risk if a Superfund site was compromised by climate change.

 ### Further Notes